 19. Do I have to bang the pan outside the oven?
 No, you don’t!
 As stated in the recipe, I lift the side of the baking sheet up about 4 in [10 cm] and gently let it drop down against the oven rack, so the edges of the cookies set and the inside falls back down.

 20. Do you have more pan-banging cookie recipes?
 Yes!
 I have Ginger Molasses Cookies and Molasses Espresso Cookies.
-I also have a cookie cookbook, 100 Cookies, coming out October 2020 that will have a whole chapter of Pan-Banging recipes.
+Here’s a Gluten-Free Pan-Banging Chocolate Chip Cookie recipe.
+And my cookbook, 100 Cookies, also has a whole chapter of Pan-Banging recipes.

 NOTES: These cookies are rather large, but to get the edges to spread out and crinkle, they need to be on the big side.
 If you want to make the cookies smaller, you won’t get as many ridges on the outer layer, and your center won’t be quite as gooey.
 They will still be delicious, but not quite what I intended for you.